Wednesday, February 2, 2022

 Cascading Style Sheets is the most widespread style sheet language.
 It is one of the three pillars of modern web development.
 Although CSS is not the most complicated language, it could still gain a lot from SAST (Static Analysis Software Testing) tools.
 The standard tool used for code analysis for CSS, or Sass used as a preprocessor, by all professionals is Stylelint.

 8 Git Best Practices

 The purpose of version control systems is to keep a history of a file’s changes or a very complex system consisting of thousands of files.
 That is it.
 Nothing more.
-When you are using it on your own, you could use it as you want, as long as it still serves its purpose and you could recall a specific version in history.
-However, when using distributed version control systems (DVCS), like Git, you should decide on some best practices, especially when using it as a team.
+When using it on your own, you could use it as you want, as long as it still serves its purpose and you could recall a specific version in history.
+However, when using distributed version control systems (DVCS), like Git, you should decide on best practices, especially when using it as a team.

 Wednesday, February 17, 2021

 Today I will show you what type of static code analysis tools I use for Laravel based projects.
 With some configuration changes, one could use all of them with any PHP project, such as those using Symfony.
 Static code analysis is a source code structure analysis and test without running or compiling the code.
 Although it will not find all potential problems and bugs and replaces code review, it could be beneficial, especially in bigger teams.